alexdeplov/alexdeplov.github.io/content/posts/blog/Archive/cracking-the-code-recreate-the-apple-watch_s-iconic-pairing-pattern.md

 }
 ```

-The fun about the code is that you can tweak any number to get fun and interesting results.
+The fun of the code is that you can tweak any number to get fun and interesting results.

 ![](images/2.jpg)

 ### Adding dials

-For the deals, we need to write a simple function that creates rectangles based on the function’s parameters.
-We going to use this function twice: for making 12 and 24 dials.
+For the dials, we need to write a simple function that creates rectangles based on the parameters of the function.
+We will use this function twice: to create 12 and 24 dials.

 Try yourself: [Sketch](http://sketch.paperjs.org/#V/0.12.15/S/jVNNT8MwDP0rUS+0LOq67gNR4DTgjODAodshy7I1apZMSdgkqv134nRl7ZgAS60TPzux32urQJINC7LgrWSWFgEOqFrCfkc0okJJZtADSkczPZMQInItmIsMJ0m/hhvEWK1K9s6XtoAKCMOzUhqFgHMXTe6cuz+e69a9XlQhZ5AIHvKYEHxr4A7J9uiF2CJ+qkNh1eSBGf7JMpRPJhgNhzdz3MF8L1MllM7Q1UIQWl5dSPDNZu1NJ2mrDLdcyQztONvHlEnLNOqh/HaEUXK68RA1q8YfZ4i1ssSysCbtGnHcPslXHb55+pAULkNUM1fzyIkwYU0U9rNGVZulyzo06JIbSyRlz1ptpnXbTpLBuMn5U5Q2DZCnGbVtRV7d3rfQ1eSkC7zxObTiQvwiClhNjdPVEwWnxHsQpp8eufOhgvF1YfupE+PnqN1P4SQOGMzxD1V8YUeetirpyFWNMcpTPEjm0Tk8cK3mYw+532nhkHKruLQmyPL54Qs=)